Akuli/tkinter-tutorial/dialogs.md

 things while the dialog is showing.

-Clicking on the X button destroys the dialog, but it's also possible to destroy it with the `destroy()` method.
+Clicking on the X button destroys the dialog, but it's also possible to destroy it like `dialog.destroy()`.
 This is useful for creating buttons that close the dialog:

 ```python
 okbutton = tk.Button(dialog, text="OK", command=dialog.destroy)